ashiqur0202/ashiqur0202/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on ... ....
 On my skills
 - 🌱 I’m currently learning ..........
-Data Science and Python
+Data Science and Data Analysis
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with .......
 Data Science
 - 💬 Ask me about ....................
 Anything